Health System Pharmacy Administration and Leadership Residency

 Hobbies: Creating charcuterie boards, hosting dinner parties and exploring new music

-Research project: The Impact of a Centralized Technician Traineeship Program within Pharmacy
+Research project: The Implementation of a Prescription Financial Assistance Program

 Why I chose The University of Kansas Health System: The University of Kansas Health System has continually proven to develop outstanding leaders.
 The depth and breadth of experiences offered to residents provides a well-rounded training that would enable them to pursue a diversity of leadership positions.
 The opportunity to work with some of the hardest working pharmacy leaders and see how their passion for enhancing patient care was hard to pass up!

-Melanie Sharpnack, PGY1: Health system pharmacy administration and leadership
+Melanie Sharpnack, PGY2: Health system pharmacy administration and leadership

 Hometown: Lincoln, Nebraska